Codecademy/docs/content/go/concepts/functions/functions.md

 ## Anonymous Functions

-The definition of anonymous function is same as normal functions except anonymous functions won't have name It can be called right after its defined
-The parameter names and result names must be either all present or all absent.
+Anonymous functions are similar to normal functions, but do not have a name.
+They can be called immediately after being defined.
-Anyonymous functions are useful when you want to pass a function as a parameter to another function.
+Anyonymous functions can be passed as parameter to another function.
 They are also called closures/functions literals.

-Each function can have at most one variadic parameter.
-The type of a variadic parameter is always a slice type There is a builtin function we have been using for a while with variadic parameters Println is a variadic function refer to https://golang.org/pkg/fmt/#Println for more specific information https://cs.opensource.google/go/go/+/refs/tags/go1.19.5:src/fmt/print.go;l=293
+Each function can have at most one variadic parameter(keys ...int).
+The type of a variadic parameter is always a slice type. think about it we have been using a function that takes vardiac parameters.. yaa the built-in fuction Println is an example of vardiac function.
+Println is a variadic function refer to https://golang.org/pkg/fmt/#Println for more specific information https://cs.opensource.google/go/go/+/refs/tags/go1.19.5:src/fmt/print.go;l=293